Troubleshooting authenticity issues

 Skipped 128 bindings, which are unusable.

-in combination with the option --gossip
+in combination with --gossip

 , because they are also considered as 'unauthenticated'.